• Project

 • Worker

-Tim and Julie Groff
+Tim & Julie Groff

 Tim and Julie serve in Belize with their three children.
 They support the local outreach of the Garifuna churches in southern Belize — helping to envision and develop new ministries, mentoring leaders, and walking with an emerging youth movement.
 They are building relationships with the leaders of the broader Christian community in Dangriga to determine what supportive ministries are needed.